songster-sa/aws-sw-arch-associate-notes/readme.md

     - Static web
     - legacy global endpoint
 - S3 analytics - move from standard to standard IA (takes 24-48hr to take affect)
+    - invalid moves - cant go back to standard tier
 - event notifications - SNS, SQS, lambda
 - Requester pays bucket - owner pays for storage cost but requester pays for n/w cost on download
+- S3 object locking - retention can be set per version - explicitly or by default setting
+- By default, an S3 object is owned by the AWS account that uploaded it.
+NOT by bucket owner.

 ## Data Sync
 - agent on on-premise system